-According to the American Cancer Society, about 1 out of 7 men will be
+According to the American Cancer Society, 1 out of 7 men will be diagnosed

-diagnosed with prostate cancer during his lifetime.
-Prostate cancer remains
+with prostate cancer during their lifetime.
+Prostate cancer remains the

 of cancer death in men.
 There has been a good deal of controversy lately

 about screening for prostate cancer, specifically related to prostate

 specific antigen, or PSA.
 Most of the controversy arises from two trends

 which have recently been recognized: (1) a rise in the incidence of complications